 How can parents make an impact on their new teen drivers regarding the dangers of distracted driving?
 Is that even possible?

-Talking or texting on cellphones isn’t the only type of distracted driving that can cause accidents.
+Talking or texting on cellphones is not the only type of distracted driving that can cause accidents.
 Eating, drinking, talking to passengers and adjusting radio/music/GPS systems are also included as distractions that interfere with safe driving.
 Tell your new driver that these distractions can take most, if not all, of their attention away from the road just as much as using a cellphone.

 Ask them what they would do if they were driving on a busy street and suddenly spilled a large soda all over themselves.
 Would they take their eyes off the road?
 Would they slam on their brakes?
 It is important to educate teens on the dangers of distracted driving.